Unit 2 Ferry Wharf

 Portslade, East Sussex

 How can unconscious bias be avoided in recruitment?

-When an unkempt, middle-aged unemployed charity worker took to the Britain’s Got Talent stage back in 2009, the audience feared the worst.
+When an unkempt, middle-aged unemployed charity worker took to Britain’s Got Talent stage back in 2009, the audience feared the worst.
 Some sniggered and Simon Cowell rolled his eyes, as the contestant revealed she lived alone with her cat and had never been kissed.
-Was this going to be one of those uncomfortably cruel TV taken show moments?
+Was this going to be one of those uncomfortably cruel TV-taken show moments?